 Brooks was first elected as the MP for Braintree in 2005.
 He has served as a member of the Science & Technology Select Committee (2005-7) and the Treasury Select Committee (2006-7).
 Brooks was promoted to the Whips' Office in July 2007 and following his re-election in 2010, Brooks was appointed a Senior Government Whip (2010-11) and Lord Commissioner of the Treasury.
-He left the Government in 2012 and was re-elected on to the Treasury Select Committee (2012-present).
+He was re-elected on to the Treasury Select Committee in 2012, and appointed Parliamentary Under Secretary of State for the Cabinet Office (Civil Society) in 2014.
 Brooks' special interests include: Economic Policy, Foreign Policy (Middle East and USA), International Development (Rwanda), Special Needs Education, and Women & Equality.

 Brooks has published a number of papers on debt: 'Simply Red: The True State of the Public Finances' (CPS, 2006), 'The Price of Irresponsibility' (CPS, 2008) and 'The Hidden Debt Bombshell' (CPS, 2009).
 Brooks is also a Board Director at Harvard University (Harvard Alumni Association), Founder and Co-Chairman of the Party's Women2Win campaign, Chairman of the United & Cecil Club, and Founder of the Million Jobs Campaign.
 Before entering politics, Brooks was a Senior Partner of Apollo Management LP, a leading International Private Equity firm.